sawyerh/aws-email-inbox-starter/docs/create-environment.md

 - Node.js
 - Docker

-### 1️⃣ Copy this repo

-1. This repo is a [template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) repo.
-[Create a new repo from it.](https://github.com/sawyerh/aws-email-workflow-starter/generate)

-### 2️⃣ Install and configure your local environment
+### 1️⃣ Install and configure your local environment

-1. Copy `.env.example` to `.env` and update its values
+1. Copy `.env.example` to `.env` and update its values.
+Code comments in `.env` will guide you on additional setup steps that may be necessary.
 1. Install dependencies: `npm install`
 1. Update `lib/reader.ts` with your own Lambda code.
 (Or do an initial run through with what's already in there, which will output some of the email's details to CloudWatch Logs).

-### 3️⃣ Manually create an AWS SES rule set
+### 2️⃣ Manually create an AWS SES rule set

 SES only allows one rule set to be active at a time.
 If you already have a rule set, you can use it.
 Otherwise, you'll need to follow these steps: